simonmorley/blog-simon/content/posts/2021/0901-01-drone-pics-bromley.md

 ---
 Recently purchased a Mavic DJI Mini 2.
 Mostly on a whim during a stressful day at work but I've become obsessed with it.
 The shots it takes are phenomenal - looking down on the world is just so peaceful.

+I don't have too much time to tinker with the pics but I've defo enjoyed working with the RAW images.

+Bromley gets some lovely sunsets and the weather has been lovely this September.
+The Mini 2's camera is amazing but it struggles in low light.
+However, the RAW images have so much data, it's pretty easy to turn the pics around in less than 20 seconds.

 ![](/media/2021/0910/allotment-01.jpg)
 *My beloved allotment from the air*